How to Improve Your School Playground While on a Budget

 One of the best ways to maintain your budget restrictions is by designing a long-term plan for upgrades and making changes over time.
 If your school budget doesn’t allow for an entirely new playground, you can replace one or two essential elements over time instead.
 Plus, you can extend the time you have available for fundraising or acquiring more funds from the school’s budget, if necessary.

-Next, make upgrades to include accessibility.
+- Accessibility: Next, make upgrades to include accessibility.
 All children at the school should have the chance to use the playground equipment.
-If your school playground is open to the public, it must be accessible by law, in section 240 of the 2010 ADA Standards for Accessible Design.
+If your school playground is open to the public, it must be accessible, as stated in section 240 of the 2010 ADA Standards for Accessible Design.
 These standards apply to all new or altered construction after 2012.
 Therefore, if your school’s playground was built before that, it might have elements that don’t comply.
 Even if you make upgrades in sections, each phase of improvements needs to meet accessibility requirements.

 4. Choose Elements to Update and Keep